conradakunga/Blog/_posts/2025-05-07-dapper-part-16-consideration-when-passing-parameters.md

 }
 ```

-And the create DTO will look like this:
+And the created DTO will look like this:

 ```c#
 public sealed record CreateBureauRequest